jmps967/jmps967/README.md

 ### Hi There, I am Jigna Thacker 👋

-I am a working as a Group Director Analyst in leading Market Research Company "Kantar-Worldpanle Division".
+I am a working as a Group Director Analytics in leading Market Research Company "Kantar-Worldpanle Division".

 At acadmic front I have double masters :
 - Masters in Statistics
 - Master in Population Science